dxiai/styleguide/blogs.md

 ## Pages

 A page is a fixed page that contains static information.
+Pages are used for generic information.

 ## Blog Posts